Brian St. Pierre

-Brian Fuller St. Pierre (born November 28, 1979) is a former American football quarterback who is currently the head football coach of St. John's Preparatory School in Danvers, Massachusetts.
-He was originally drafted by the Pittsburgh Steelers in the fifth round of the 2003 NFL Draft.
-He played college football at Boston College.
+Brian Fuller St. Pierre (born November 28, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Boston College Eagles.
+St. Pierre was selected by the Pittsburgh Steelers in the fifth round of the 2003 NFL draft.

+St. Pierre spent almost his entire career as a backup.
+He played in three regular season games in his NFL career: one with the Steelers in 2004, one with the Arizona Cardinals in 2009, and one with the Carolina Panthers in 2010, the latter being his only start.
+He spent four of his first five seasons with the Steelers, and also had a stint with the Baltimore Ravens in 2005 without seeing any game action.

+After his playing career, he became the head coach of his alma mater St. John's Preparatory School in Danvers, Massachusetts.

 Early life

 St. Pierre was born in Salem, Massachusetts and attended St. John's Preparatory School in Massachusetts.
 He broke the school's single season and career records for completions, attempts, touchdown passes, touchdown rushes, completion percentage, and games played.
 He earned All-America honors from Tom Lemming, PrepStar and SuperPrep magazines.
 He was also named Massachusetts and New England Gatorade Player of the Year and was selected as USA Today's Massachusetts co-player of the year.
 He was team captain for the 1997 St. John's team that finished 11-0 and won the Eastern Massachusetts Super Bowl.
 He was a three-year Catholic Conference all-star in football and a two-time Catholic Conference all-star in baseball.
 He was also a member of the St. John's basketball team that won the 1997-98 Catholic Conference title.